vikfroberg/cv/README.md

 Web development agency

-- Lead the development of many client projects including Volco CE, Ebeco, Lindholmen, IHM and more.
+- Lead the development of many client projects including Volco CE, Ebeco, Lindholmen and more.
 - Used technologies like Drupal, React, Solr, Symfony, Varnish, SASS amongst many others.
 - Contributed open source work for the Drupal community.
 - Architectured personalized newsfeeds using event sourcing for Volvo CE's inovation platform.